Hot days ahead: How climate impacts are pushing Afghanistan’s multiple burdens to the brink

 Populism and Climate Change

 Right-wing populist parties are already part of the governments of seven EU member states and are expected to make up a quarter of MEPs after the European elections in May 2019.
 The dwindling trust of citizens in democratic institutions and in Europe, the re-sorting of party spectrums, the declining influence of traditional popular parties as well as the emergence of multi-party coalitions and minority governments will all make governance increasingly difficult.
-At the same time, we are experiencing a profound transformation of life, work and mobility through digitalisation, urbanisation and climate change.
-In this episode host Martin Wall talks to the authors of an explorative study on the the voices and the weight of right-wing populist parties in the formulation of European climate policy.
+In this episode, host Martin Wall talks to Stella Schaller and Alexander Carius, authors of an explorative study on the the voices and the weight of right-wing populist parties in the formulation of European climate policy.

 #Doable - The Planetary Security Conference 2019